AdobeDocs/campaign.en/help/v8/dev/api.md

 >[!CAUTION]
 >
->Adobe Campaign v8 comes with a limit on the throughput (TPS) of our API layer.
+>[!DNL Adobe Campaign] v8 comes with a limit on the throughput (TPS) of our API layer.
 Breaking the limit leads to standard HTTP error (429).
 As a Managed Cloud Services user, you can contact Adobe to adapt the throttling for each API.
 >

 ## Prerequisites

-Before using Adobe Campaign APIs, you need to be familliar with the following topics:
+Before using [!DNL Adobe Campaign] APIs, you need to be familliar with the following topics:

 * Javascript
 * SOAP protocol
-* Adobe Campaign datamodel
+* [!DNL Adobe Campaign] datamodel

-In order to use APIs and interact with Adobe Campaign, you also need to be familiar with your datamodel.
+In order to use APIs and interact with [!DNL Adobe Campaign], you also need to be familiar with your datamodel.

 >[!NOTE]
 >You can generate a complete description of your datamodel.
 Learn more in [this page](datamodel.md).

-## Campaign API staging mechanism
+## [!DNL Campaign] API staging mechanism

-With Campaign Cloud database, blast unitary calls are not recommended due to performance (latency & concurrency).
+With [!DNL Campaign] Cloud database, blast unitary calls are not recommended due to performance (latency & concurrency).
 Batch operation is always preferred.
 In order to guarantee optimal performances of APIs, Campaign keeps handling API calls at the local database level.

 :bulb: [API staging mechanism is detailed in this page](staging.md)

 ## New APIs

-New APIs are available to manage data synchronization between Campaign local database and cloud database.
+New APIs are available to manage data synchronization between [!DNL Campaign] local database and Cloud database.
 A new mechanism has also been introduced to handle API calls at the local database level to avoid latency and increase the overall performance

 :bulb: [New APIs are detailed in this page](new-apis.md)